ForLoopNelson/mood-track/README.md

 -- Test Zen Garden on mobile.
 Might only function right with mouse movement at this time.

+-- Get the drawing on Zen with mouse to stop when user clicks mouse or another way.

 -- setup another login way using email